Sales Automation – How to Automate Your Sales Process

 What is sales automation?

-Sales automation is the process of streamlining manual, tedious, and time-consuming tasks in your sales process so that your sales reps can focus their time exclusively on selling.
-This is accomplished with the use of software, artificial intelligence (AI), and other tools.
+Sales automation is the process of streamlining manual, tedious, repetitive tasks and time-consuming tasks in your sales process so that your sales reps can focus their time exclusively on selling.
+This is accomplished with the use of sales automation software, artificial intelligence (AI), and other sales automation tools.

-The tasks that are automated are mostly things like data entry and CRM management tasks that sales reps and their managers would otherwise do manually on a daily, weekly, or monthly basis.
+The tasks that are automated are mostly things like data entry and customer relationship management, manual tasks that sales reps and their managers would otherwise do on a daily, weekly, or monthly basis.

 Proper automation of your sales process can improve your sales efficiency in a number of ways:

-• It can accelerate the sales cycle by expediting repetitive communication tasks like follow-ups.
+It can accelerate the sales cycle by expediting repetitive tasks like follow-ups.

 Despite what the name may imply, the goal of sales automation isn’t to replace sales reps.

-In fact, the goal is to extract as much value as possible from your sales reps by opening up their day as much as possible to enable them to focus on more important things, like building relationships, improving the sales process, working on new sales methodologies, and giving their leads more personal attention.
+In fact, the goal is to extract as much value as possible from your sales reps by enabling them to focus on more important things, like building relationships, improving the sales process, working on new sales methodologies, and giving their leads more personal attention.

-If you’re looking into sales automation in an attempt to replace sales reps by blasting out email templates or using autodialers, you’re doing it wrong.
+If you’re looking into using sales automation tools in an attempt to replace sales reps by blasting out generic emails or using autodialers, you’re doing it wrong.

 Sales process automation – 10 ways to automate your sales process